 Athletics: PCC provides physical education courses and athletic facilities for students’ benefit and enjoyment.
 Men’s and women’s collegians provide the framework for intramural competition in soccer, tennis, volleyball, softball, basketball, table tennis, track and field, bowling, swimming, racquetball, wallyball, broom ice hockey, water polo, sailing, kayaking, golf, and men’s flag football.
 The Pensacola Christian College Eagles compete in intercollegiate basketball and soccer, and the Lady Eagles compete in intercollegiate volleyball and basketball as members in the NCCAA.

-Through the Student Care Office, students can receive biblical guidance and counseling, connect to Career Services, make appointments for academic or financial advising, and get help finding answers to other questions.
+Through the Student Care Office, students can receive biblical guidance and counseling, connect to Career Services, make appointments for academic support or financial advising, and get help finding answers to other questions.